MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsResumeComputeSystem.md

 `computeSystem`

-The handle to the compute system to resume
+The handle to the compute system to resume.

 `operation`

-The handle to the operation that tracks the resume operation
+The handle to the operation that tracks the resume operation.

 `options`